Katrina Fox, Accredited Cognitive Behavioural Therapist, & EMDR. (RNMH)

 CBT sessions last 50 minutes ususally on a weekly basis.
 The number of expected sessions can vary from client to client depending on the severity of their individual difficulties.
 This is something we could discuss at the start of treatment.

 CBT is a very collaborative treatment where the therapist and client work together to gain an understanding of the clients difficulties.
 Clients are encouraged to take an active part in therapy.
 This usually includes weekly tasks between sessions.

-Please don't hesitate to contact me for further information if needed.
+Please don't hesitate to contact me for further information if needed or visit my website

 Maps & Directions